Character Trait Anchor Chart Ideas for 3rd, 4th, and 5th grade teachers

 Character Trait List

 A list of some character traits.
 This anchor chart has its shortcomings.
-It's impossible to list every character trait, and for students that have a limited vocabulary, it is not super useful as a reference.
+It's impossible to list every character trait, and for students who have a limited vocabulary, it is not super useful as a reference.
 However, this would be helpful when you are first introducing character traits to remind students what traits actually are.

 These free character trait lists are more comprehensive and make great references for students.